ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

 Of all form of symbolism, language is the most sophisticated, subtle and complicated.
 Over the course of millennia, human beings have reached a self sustaining agreement over what various noises that they can produce with their body stand for.
-We call that system of agreement /language/.
+We call that system of agreement *language*.
 When someone experiences the need for food, he or she might make the noise “I’m hungry”, and his or her peers will understand what sensation he or she is signalling.
 There is, however, *no connection between the symbol and that which is symbolised*.
 In the same way that feathers in the head are *simply birds’ feathers*, I can say “I’m hungry” or “Tengo hambre” or “Ich have Hunger” and, although the noises I’m making are completely different, some people will understand one of those utterances while disregarding the other two as babbling.

 No wonder we all have that vague sense that all foreign languages are inherently absurd!
 They all are, in a sense.
 They’re just *not absurd for a considerable amount of people*.